MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 For more information on the neighborhood and street impacts you can expect during construction, see the Project Overview.

 The city’s contractor will use trenchless methods where possible to replace most of the laterals on private property, which will reduce the amount of excavation required.

 Because of higher than anticipated groundwater levels in the central and southern sections of the project area, the city's contractor had to switch construction methods from Cured-in-Place-Pipe Lining to Pipe Bursting.
 While pipe bursting is still a trenchless method, it is more disruptive.
-Click here for more information about the construction methods used in this project, including Cured-in-Place-Pipe Lining and Pipe Bursting.
+In addition, some digging is necessary to repair major sags in sewer pipes.
+Click here for more information about the construction methods used in this project, including Cured-in-Place-Pipe Lining, Pipe Bursting, and Open Trench Excavation.

 Please note that the city is not accepting additional properties into the project.
 If you are uncertain about the status of your participation in this project, or have questions and concerns you would like to discuss, please call or email:

 If you have a concern or question about the work near you, please be sure to include your name, property address, and project name (Middle Hillsdale RDII) in your voicemail and email so we can provide you more details about what to expect in front of your property.
 Also, please write "Middle Hillsdale RDII" in the subject line of your email.